 Members of the Franciscan order started arriving in Siena soon after the death of their founder, Saint Franciscus of Assisi, in 1226.
 A first church was erected on this spot between 1228 and 1255.
 This Romanesque-style church was enlarged and given a Gothic makeover between 1326 and 1475.

 A big fire in 1655 left the interior of the church in ruins.
 After some half-hearted attempts at restoration, a proper renovation program was launched in 1885 and completed seven years later.
 The present Neo-Gothic facade was added between 1894 and 1913, when the old facade with bands of white and green marble was removed.

 Siena’s Duomo Museum possesses a painting by Sano di Pietro (1406-1481), painted in the 1440s, which shows the Franciscan missionary Saint Bernardino preaching in the square in front of the San Francesco.
-From this painting we can conclude that the old facade did not cover the entire facade.
+From this painting we can conclude that the old facade did not cover the entire front of the church.
 In fact, the part above the portal was simply left undecorated.
 Also in the painting is the old bell-tower.
 The present campanile was constructed between 1763 and 1765.

 This is a big, rather empty church, which is partly the result of the 1655 fire.
 The church has a single nave and was built in the shape of a Tau Cross: there is no regular sanctuary and the transept is located at the end of the nave, forming a T. The Tau Cross became one of the symbols of Franciscus himself.